 FILE - In this Thursday Aug.
 25, 2016, file photo, from left to...

-Registration will allow you to post comments on DarienNewsOnline.com and create a DarienNewsOnline.com Subscriber Portal account for you to manage subscriptions and email preferences.
-FILE - In this Thursday Aug.
+In this Thursday Aug.
 25, 2016, file photo, from left to right, Nicole Maldonado, Myriah Flores and her mother Sharlene Benavidez attend a candlelight vigil for Victoria Martens at the apartment complex, in Albuquerque, N.M., where the young girl lived and was killed.
+The brutality of Victoria's slaying sent shockwaves through New Mexico in August, but it marked only one of a handful of heartbreaking cases involving children in 2016.

 Add your comments below